douglasvegas/Calendar/README.md

     * ` var Calendar = new InitCalendar();`
     * `Calendar.init(document.getElementById('calender'),{rangeMonth: 3 });`
   - The rangeMonth parameter means future several months that can be choosed.
+  - When all the above have been done, you can try to hold down the shift key for multiple selection.
 ## Preview
  [Calendar](https://jsfiddle.net/douglasvegas/5fL5af9o/)
 ## Tips